zxcvbnius/slate/source/index.md

 # Real-time Communication

-Diuit is a powerful tool that lets you add in-app messaging with very little overhead.
-Diuit can work with any existing User Management system, and includes f eatures such as querying, Message delivery and read receipts, Conversation metadata, and typing indicators.
+Diuit is a powerful API that enables you to add in-app messaging with very little overhead.
+It can work with any existing User Management system, and includes features such as querying, message delivery, read receipts, conversation metadata, and typing indicators.

 ## Authentication for Socket.IO

-For iOS and Android, this is done for you in the SDK, for direct Socket.IO interface, you start the real-time messaging session by opening a Socket.IO connection to our `http://www.diuit.net` server.
+For iOS and Android, we have completed the authentication for you in SDK; for direct Socket.IO interface, you will start the real-time messaging session by opening a Socket.IO connection to our server `http://www.diuit.net`.

-After the socket.io session is connected, you emit a `authenticate` message with payload
+After the Socket.IO session is connected, you emit a `authenticate` message with payload

 <aside class="note">